macrocosme/shwirl/README.md

 In a console, type `python3 shwirl.py`.
 A GUI should show up!

+pip
+---
+When Qt and PyQt is installed, you can install via pip, e.g.

+`pip3 install shwirl`

+and run with

+`shwirl`

 Issues, requests and general inquiries
 --------------------------------------
 Please send issues, feature requests and/or general inquiries to Dany Vohl via http://macrocosme.github.io/#contact.